Sundaresan-Karunakaran/PantryChef-MWC/README.md

 - Master list of items contains all the necessary names but when adding manually some items are not recognized like egg,salt,pepper etc. which we have no idea why.
 - Could not complete the implementation to show exact quantities of ingredients to use but it is available in the data present in the assests just need to create a view for quants and add it to recipe details using the repository of our database.
 - Tried to make database queries faster but could not find a more efficient way to do so.
+- Some data for recipes contains dirty ingredient list so sometimes recipes may contain repeating ingredients.